DISCRETIONARY PENATLY WAIVERS

 a) The taxfiler moved into the City during the tax year on which the penalty was assessed; or

 b) The taxfiler has a history of filing and paying on time.

 Discretionary penalty waiver and/or reduction requests are not subject to the protest process or timeline outlined in Protests.
 The taxfiler must file a written request with the Division detailing why a penalty should be waived within 30 days of receipt of a billing notice that assesses a penalty.
-The Division must respond to requests to reduce and/or waive penalties within 60 days from the date the written request is received.
+These requests must be mailed to Portland Arts Tax, PO Box 1278, Portland, OR 97207-1278.
+The Division must respond to requests to reduce and/or waive penalties within 120 days from the date the written request is received.
 If the taxfiler has requested that penalties be waived and the Division denies the taxfiler's request for this discretionary waiver of penalties, the taxfiler may request a conference with the Director (or designee) within 30 days of the date of the Division’s notice of denial.
+These requests must also be mailed to Portland Arts Tax, PO Box 1278, Portland, OR 97207-1278.
 If the conference with the Director results in a denial of the penalty waiver request, that decision is final and may not be appealed.